How to Get a Divorce

 How to Get a Divorce: Divorce Papers

 When you decide on the reason for divorce, the person applying for the divorce, called the Petitioner, must complete the divorce papers required for the Divorce Petition.
-The divorce papers should be sent to the local Divorce Centre, along with the marriage certificate and the Court fee which is currently £550.
+The divorce papers should be sent to the local Divorce Centre, along with the marriage certificate and the Court fee.

 The Divorce Centre will then send the Divorce Petition papers to the other person, called the Respondent.
 The Respondent has 8 days to return the Acknowledgement of Service form to the Divorce Centre.